thomasmfx/dsa/README-en.md

 # DSA - Data Structures and Algorithms

-This repository was made to keep track of what i have developed while studying one of the most important topics in Computer Science, and essential to solve problems in a GOOD way: Data Structures and Algorithms.
+This repository was made to keep track of what i have developed while studying one of the most important topics in programming and Computer Science, and essential to solve problems in a GOOD way: Data Structures and Algorithms.

-The order of the contents in the summary are from newest to oldest created, so if you are not familiar with most concepts and want to grasp a bit of them, i suggest you to read it from bottom to top, since some of them are dependant from each other.
+The order of the contents in the summary are from newest to oldest created, so if you are not familiar with most concepts and want to grasp a bit of them, i suggest you to read it from oldest to newest, since some of them are dependant from each other.

 ## Summary